woleet/woleet-cli/README.md

 Usage:
 woleet-cli anchor [flags]
-  -d, --directory string   source directory containing files to anchor (required) -e, --exitonerror        exit the app with an error code if anything goes wrong -h, --help               help for anchor
+  -d, --directory string   source directory containing files to anchor (required)
+      --dryrun             Print information about the files to anchor without anchoring -e, --exitonerror        exit the app with an error code if anything goes wrong -h, --help               help for anchor
-  -p, --private            create anchors with non-public access
+  -p, --private            create anchors with non-public access -r, --recursive          Explore subfolders
       --strict             re-anchor any file that has changed since last anchoring --strict-prune       same as --strict, plus delete the previous anchoring receipt

 woleet-cli sign [flags]
       --backendkitPubKey string    backendkit pubkey
-      --backendkitSignURL string   backendkit sign url ex: "https://backendkit.com:4443/signature" (required) --backendkitToken string     backendkit token (required) -d, --directory string           source directory containing files to sign (required) -e, --exitonerror                exit the app with an error code if anything goes wrong -h, --help                       help for sign
+      --backendkitSignURL string   backendkit sign url ex: "https://backendkit.com:4443/signature" (required) --backendkitToken string     backendkit token (required) -d, --directory string           source directory containing files to sign (required) --dryrun                     Print information about the files to sign without signing -e, --exitonerror                exit the app with an error code if anything goes wrong -h, --help                       help for sign
-  -p, --private                    create signatues with non-public access
+  -p, --private                    create signatues with non-public access -r, --recursive                  Explore subfolders
       --strict                     re-sign any file that has changed since last signature --strict-prune               same as --strict, plus delete the previous signature receipt --unsecureSSL                Do not check the ssl certificate validity for the backendkit (only use in developpement)